Find out just how much money Brits on a full-time salary lost due to the February 2020 leap year. Read more…

-Changing them would require parliament to vote to change those laws, so even if we leave the EU without a deal, EU regulations will not suddenly disappear leaving a Wild West of unregulated areas.
+Changing them would require parliament to vote to change those laws, so EU regulations will not suddenly disappear leaving a Wild West of unregulated areas.

-However, after Brexit, it will become possible for parliament to change all those laws.
+However, after the transition period, it will become possible for parliament to change all those laws.
 Parliament may decide to change some: there will be many political choices to be made.

 How will Brexit affect the pound?

 That’s one of the questions no one can answer yet.
-Immediately after the 2016 referendum, the pound lost about 20% of its value and never entirely got it back, but it isn’t easy to predict what will happen now.
-It will mostly depend on the Brexit deal: if the prime minister’s deal is approved by parliament, it’s likely that sterling will rise in value.
-A no-deal Brexit is expected to see sterling’s value fall.
+Immediately after the 2016 referendum, the pound lost about 20% of its value and never entirely got it back, but it isn’t easy to predict what will happen in future.

 Our Brexit exchange rate tracker shows you how the pound has been doing in the last couple of years and which political events seem to have influenced its value.

-But what does all this mean for your pockets?
+But what does all this mean for your pocket?

 - If the pound goes down.
 It becomes more expensive for Brits to travel abroad.
 Imported goods’ prices are also likely to increase, because UK retailers and companies spend more to purchase the same products, and in many cases will pass the increase down to the customers.
 Among the top 20 commodities imported by the UK are cars, medicines, clothes, vegetables and fruit, and meat – so a fall of the pound may have very concrete consequences on your daily budget.
 At the same time, a decrease in the value of the starling makes the UK cheaper for travellers from abroad, potentially attracting more tourists.